What is Embezzlement?

 Embezzlement is simply a type of property theft.
 What makes embezzlement different from other forms of theft or larceny in Utah is that embezzlement is the theft of assets by a person who is in a position of trust or responsibility over those assets.

 This is a common type of crime that occurs in employment situations.
 For example, a store clerk who is in charge or running the cash register might slip a twenty from the register into her pocket every now and then.
-The money would be the property of her employer and the he is responsible for collecting and accounting for that property.
+The money would be the property of her employer and he is responsible for collecting and accounting for that property.

-Accounting embezzlement, while also common, is a more complicated for theft.
+Accounting embezzlement, while also common, is more complicated than theft.
 In this case an employee or accountant is given access to the funds of a company.
 They are then accused of converting some of those funds to their own account and then manipulating the accounting records to hide their theft.